 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.
+5 • Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.

-- English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2. - Introduction to International Relations - Upon successful completion of the module, cadets will be able to explain the strategic, political and economic importance of the European region and the European Union, as well as the characteristics and evolution of the political, social systems and the main aspects of domestic and foreign policy of the major countries in the region (France, Germany, the United Kingdom, and Poland).
+Prerequisites for international participants English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
+Introduction to International • Upon successful completion of the module, cadets will be able to explain the strategic, political and economic importance of the European region and the European Union, as well as the characteristics and evolution of the political, social systems and the main aspects of domestic and foreign policy of the major countries in the region (France, Germany, the United Kingdom, and Poland) Introduction to International Relations Poland).

 outcomes Know- ledge Able to identify the key geopolitical, strategic, political, economic and other factors that determine the importance of the European region in the global context, and to participate in debates about the relations between major European powers in the light of these factors.
 Skills Able to analyse and explain the context and development of the political systems, domestic, security and foreign policies of the major European powers.
-Learning Compe- Able to work in teams, plan and implement joint projects, take Le tences responsibility for their own and colleagues' results, transfer knowledge, and follow professional ethics.
+Learning Compe- Able to work in teams, plan and implement joint projects, take responsibility for their own and colleagues' results, transfer knowledge, Ľ tences and follow professional ethics.